 Michelle Mathews - Kitah Gan (Kindergarten) Teacher

 Michelle was born and raised in the Santa Cruz Mountains where she grew a love for nature and the outdoors.
 Michelle is a very creative educator with a degree in Child and Adolescent Development and a Master's in Education from UC Santa Cruz.
-Last school year she was able to teach kindergarten in the same room she had first grade in as a child.
 Prior to teaching kindergarten, she taught at Circle of Friends preschool for over four years.

 Tom Kerem - Kitah Gan (Kindergarten) Teacher

 Born and raised in Israel, Tom graduated from Haifa University with a B.Sc. in Science education.
 Tom has always been passionate about children and their education.
 That is why she decided to go back to school in Israel and get certified as an elementary school teacher.
 Her program included hands-on work experience in the classroom.
 During this experience, she was recognized for her ability to capture students’ interest and attention by employing diverse teaching techniques.
-Tom believes in building positive relationships with her students by using an open and kind approach, and is very excited about joining the Yavneh team.
-She is looking forward to engaging the children in the fun and exciting world of the Hebrew language and culture.
+Tom believes in building positive relationships with her students by using an open and kind approach and engages children in the fun and exciting world of the Hebrew language and culture.

-Aside from children, Tom loves animals and nature and in her free time she enjoys traveling, and getting to know new places and cultures.
+Tom loves animals and nature and in her free time she enjoys traveling and getting to know new places and cultures.

 Yael Ross - Kitah Gan (Kindergarten) Teacher